Texas Family Violence Protective Orders

 • parents of the same child

-• foster parent and child
+• foster child and parent

 • relatives by blood, marriage, or adoption

-• current or former co-residents, or
+• current or former co-residents, and

 • current or former dating or romantic partners.